sensei-hacker/inavwiki/MSP-V2.md

 ## Overview

-This page describes MSPV2 (MultiWii Serial Protocol Version 2) to be introduced in iNav 2.0.
+This page describes MSPV2 (MultiWii Serial Protocol Version 2).
 MSP is the remote messaging protocol used by iNav and other flight controllers such as MultiWii, CleanFlight and BetaFlight.

+MSPV2 was introduced in iNav 1.73 for legacy commands, and is fully implemented (16bit commands) after 1.73 (i.e. 1.74 development branch and successors).
+An MSP API version of 2 or greater indicates MSPV2 support.

 ## Rationale